Raven Knob Scout Reservation: Nature

 The Nature Area features a variety of animals and displays for Scouts to observe.
 In addition to merit badges, the Nature Area hosts a frog hunt, a fishing tournament, and some other twilight programs in the evening.
-The current area director is Matt Koonctz.
+The current area director is Roy Hedgecough.

 Raven Scouts

-The Raven Scout program covers all the basic scouting Skills required to earn the First Class rank.
+The Raven Scouts program covers all the basic scouting Skills required to earn the First Class rank.
 There are two programs available: Raven Scout and Senior Raven.
 The Raven Scout focuses on the requirements for Tenderfoot and Second Class and the Senior Raven focuses on the requirements for First Class.
-The current area director is James Addamson.
+The current area director is Dominic Walker.

 Scoutcraft

 The Scoutcraft area in located in the center of main camp.
 This area includes merit badges such as Wilderness Survival, Cooking, Camping, Pioneering, and many more.
 Each Thursday night of Boy Scout Summer Camp, the Wilderness Survival sessions attend on overnight camping trip in Raven Knob's back country to practice their skills of building debris huts and sleeping in them overnight.
-The current area director is Jeb Straus.
+The current area director is Will Tilley.

 RAMPAGE!!!

 The RAMPAGE!!! area is the "premier high adventure program" at Raven Knob, with white water canoeing, riverboarding, rock climbing and backpacking.
-The current area director is James Doughton.
+The current area director is Josh Lawson.

-Shooting Sports
+Range and Target Activities

-The shooting sports area has a twenty-four position rifle range as well as a fourteen position archery range.
+The RATA area has a twenty-four position rifle range as well as a fourteen position archery range.
 Additionally, the camp has a shotgun range that has a four position training trap and a five position pyramid wobble trap.
 The current area director is David Haymore.

 Technology

 The Technology Area is based at the recently renovated STEM Center inside a former staff quarters building across from the Health Lodge.
 Sessions are also offered at the Program Center and the Barnhardt Training Center.
 This program offers merit badges that are based on Science, Technology, Engineering, and Mathematics (S.T.E.M) such as Space Exploration, Game Design, Robotics, Welding, Aviation, Engineering, and Digital Technology.
-The current area director is Thomas Tickerhoff.
+The current area director is Micah Vaughan.

 Trail to Eagle

 The Trail to Eagle area is located in the Program Center in the middle of camp.
 This area includes merit badges that are required by the Boy Scouts of America to obtain the rank of Eagle Scout.
 Merit badges in this area include Communications, Citizenship in the World, Citizenship in the Nation, Personal Fitness, and Personal Management.
-The current area director is Trey Gephardt.
+The current area director is Caleb Vaughan.